picasso250/picasso250.github.com/_posts/2014-11-21-fast-cygwin-mirror.md

 layout: post
 ---

-cygwin is slow, use this script
+If you find slow when istall cygwin package, use this script to select a fast mirror site.

 <% highlight php %>
 foreach (file('http://cygwin.com/mirrors.lst') as $line) {